| Decoding the Granddaddy | Output | ||||||||||||

 |

 Given a DB sequence $\mathcal{D}$ of order $n$, the rank of a string $\alpha$ (of length $n$) is the starting index where $\alpha$ appears in $\mathcal{D}$.
-If $\alpha$ is a prefix of $\mathcal{D}$ then it has rank 1.
-If $\alpha$ starts at the last symbol of $\mathcal{D}$ and wraps around then it has rank $k^n.$ Unranking is the process of determining the string $\alpha$ in $\mathcal{D}$ starting at index $r$ (the rank of $\alpha$).
+If $\alpha$ is a prefix of $\mathcal{D}$, then it has rank 1.
+If $\alpha$ starts at the last symbol of $\mathcal{D}$ and wraps around to the beginning, then it has rank $k^n.$ Unranking is the inverse process: given a rank $r$, it determines the string $\alpha$ that starts at index $r$ in $\mathcal{D}$.

 Consider the Granddaddy DB sequence for $n=6$ and $k=2$: